John Cooney (rugby union): Ulster

 After the IRFU prevented South African international Ruan Pienaar from extending his contract, Ulster signed Cooney from Connacht as his replacement ahead of the 2017–18 season.
 He made 25 appearances in his first season with the province, including 22 starts, and scored five tries, 37 conversions and 42 penalties, totalling 225 points.
 He also made 14 try assists.
 He was named at scrum-half in the Pro14 Dream Team for the season, having topped the league in points scored, try assists, penalties and passes, and come second in clean breaks.
 In the 2018 Ulster Rugby Awards, he was named Player of the Year, Rugby Writers' Player of the Year, and Supporters' Club Player of the Year.

 In his second season with Ulster, he made 20 appearances, including 18 starts, and scored 142 points, including three tries, made eight try assists, and was named "man of the match" twice.
 He was again named in the Pro14 Dream Team.
 In the 2019–20 season he made 20 appearances including 18 starts, and scored 180 points including ten tries.
 He was named Player of the Year at the 2020 Ulster Rugby Awards, made his third straight Pro14 Dream Team. and was included in the longlist of nominations for EPCR European Player of the Year, The following season he was Supporters' Club Player of the Year, after making 19 appearances and scoring 174 points, including seven tries, and making 19 try assists and 26 clean breaks.
 He led the Pro14 in points scored with 115, try assists with 13, and clean breaks with 22, and made his fourth straight Pro14 Dream Team when he was included in the 2020–21 team.
 His season was ended in April by a neck injury sustained in the Challenge Cup semi-final against Leicester Tigers.
 A hamstring injury sustained against Glasgow Warriors in the opening match in September 2021, and a calf injury sustained against Munster in January 2022, reduced his involvement in the 2021–22 season, but he made his 100th appearance for the province in the URC quarter-final victory over Munster on 3 June 2022.

 In December 2022 he won the inaugural URC Difference Maker award for his volunteer work with Belfast Central Mission's befriending service.

+He was named Ulster's supporters club player of the year for the 2023-24 season in the 2024 Ulster Rugby Awards, and selected in the URC's team of the season for the fifth time.

+He left Ulster at the end of the 2024-25 season, to join French club CA Brive.